cosmicCode42/Armings-Fellowship-MP1/README.md

 	- **Solution:** Removed the mr-3 class from all icons.
 As an added bonus, the left padding is no longer necessary (and in fact contributes to the lopsided issue now), so I removed those CSS rules.
 - **Problem:** Misplaced a closing div within the character icon section on Subao's page.
 This closed the 'charnav' section early, causing a very strange lopsided effect where two of the icons were excluded and formed new rows.
 	- **Solution:** Deleted the additional closing div, which fixed the issue.
+- **Problem:** The numbers added to the progress bars representing character statistics look strange on smaller screens.
+	- **Solution:** Added a span that only displays the numbers on Small or smaller screens, on which they look fine.
+The exception is Sun's Intelligence of 8, which only displays on Large or larger screens.

 #### Future Additions:
 - Music?